lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 Channel Wire Segments
 =====================

-Simliar to the Switch Boxes and Connection Blocks, the channel wire segments in the original architecture descriptions can be adapted to provide a link to the defined circuit model.
+Similar to the Switch Boxes and Connection Blocks, the channel wire segments in the original architecture descriptions can be adapted to provide a link to the defined circuit model.

 .. code-block:: xml